milindmm97/SARmet/README.md

 # SARmet
 Master code repo for SARmet project.

-1.Involves Vehicle detection and tracking code
+1. Involves Vehicle detection and tracking code

-2.App for notifications and server on BBB
+2. App for notifications and server on BBB

 3. Voice commands ( Trial)